Sex Wars (game show)

-Sex Wars was an American television game show that pitted two teams, one consisting of men and one consisting of women, against each other; hence, the show's name was derived from that.
+Sex Wars is an American television game show that pits two teams, one consisting of men and one consisting of women, against each other; hence, the show's name was derived from that.

-Sex Wars premiered on October 2, 2000 and aired its final episode on February 27, 2001.
+Sex Wars premiered on October 2, 2000, and aired its final episode on February 27, 2001.
 The show was co-hosted by Jennifer Cole and J.D.
 Roth.

 The show was produced by Lighthearted Entertainment and distributed by MGM Television and was recorded at CBS Television City in Studio 46.

 Premise

 Roth and Cole, in their role as co-hosts, asked questions to their respective gender teams.
 The men's team was blue, the women's team was pink, and both teams consisted of three members.
 The audience was also divided appropriately; one side entirely had women sitting on it, while the other side had men.

-Round 1
+Landmine

 The first round consisted of questions with four possible answers, three of which were correct.
 The wrong answer was called the "Land Mine".
 For each correct answer a team uncovered, they received five points.
 If they managed to come up with all three correct answers, a bonus five points was awarded for a total of 20 for that question.
 If the Land Mine was picked by any team, their turn ended and five points for each remaining correct answer was given to the opponents.
 Two questions per side were played.